 Your $50 annual membership in the Student Representative Council (SRC) makes you eligible for hundreds - even thousands - of dollars of benefits during the course of the school-year.

-In the SRC’s case, the $50 membership fee will be funding such services as:
+The $50 membership fee funds such services as:

 In short, the funding generated by the membership fee covers everything that happens at the college not pertaining strictly to academic functions.